The Casket Lottery: 2006–present

 In mid-2006, the band went on hiatus.
 Singer Nathan Ellis works on a record and plays shows with his new bands Jackie Carol and Able Baker Fox, and drummer Nathan "Junior" Richardson joined Appleseed Cast, completing several tours as well as recording on their album "Peregrine."
 He has subsequently quit The Appleseed Cast.
 Both Nathans are members of the reformed Coalesce.

 In 2010 the band re-united as special guest at Coalesce show in their hometown.
 They also reformed in early 2011 to play shows with recently re-united friends in Small Brown Bike.
 In late August 2011 they announced via their Facebook page that they were to enter the studio with Ed Rose to record a new album.

 On August 30, 2011, The Casket Lottery announced that they were recording new material with Ed Rose at Black Lodge, which was followed by an announcement on January 9, 2012, that the new material will be released via No Sleep Records in the Spring and Summer of 2012.

 In 2017 Run for Cover Records approached the band about re-releasing their first three LP's on vinyl.
 Nathan Ellis and Stacy Hilt were instantly interested, but Nathan Richardson was busy pursuing a career in the medical field.
 Ellis and Hilt with Richardson's blessing approached longtime friend Jason Trabue (Hopesfall) to fill the seat left by Richardson's departure.
 The band practiced throughout 2017 to prepare for their first US tours since 2004.

 In January 2020 the band started recording their 5th full length album at B-24 Studios in Kansas City, MO with Producer Ed Rose and Engineer Josh Barber.
 The album is scheduled to be released in late summer / early fall of 2020.

+In April 2, 2025 the band signed to Iodine Recordings.
+On May 29, they announced their sixth studio album, Feel The Teeth.